-This is an informative blog on tax preparer liability, sketching the conditions under which a tax preparer may be liable for his or her errors, and the correlative penalties.
-For more on this topic, see: Tax Preparer Fraud
+What should you do if your tax preparer makes a mistake, and what is their liability?
+This is an informative blog on the topic of tax preparer liability, sketching the conditions under which a tax preparer may be liable for his or her errors, and the correlative penalties.
+To learn more on this topic, see our article on Tax Preparer Fraud

 In the past, a tax preparer was not liable for gift (Form 709) and estate and generation-skipping (Form 706) tax returns.
 But a tax preparer was liable for income tax returns.
 Thus, for example, if a tax preparer committed an error–intentionally or unintentionally–on Forms 1040, 1040A, 1040EZ, 1041s, or 1065 (partnership) and 1041 (grantor trusts), the preparer was liable.